All Episodes

 Republican Eric Dickerson had the support of 45% of the poll released Thursday.

-She's got a Republican challenger leading a six-term Democrat incumbent.
+He's got a Republican challenger leading a six-term Democrat incumbent.

-Republican Doug Lamborn defeats Democrat Jay Fawcett, 51 to 38 percent, according to a survey USA poll conducted exclusively for KUSA TV in Denver.
+Republican Doug Lamborn defeats Democrat Jay Fawcett 51 to 38 percent, according to a survey USA poll conducted exclusively for KUSA TV in Denver.

-Uh, ladies and gentlemen, I'll give you more details as the program unfolds.
+Ladies and gentlemen, I'll give you more details as the program unfolds.

-Kim Jong Il expressed regret about his country's nuclear test to a ChICOM delegation and said that Pyongyang would return to international nuclear talks if Washington backs off a campaign to financially isolate the country.
+Kim Jong-il expressed regret about his country's nuclear test to a Chi-Com delegation and said that Pyongyang would return to international nuclear talks if Washington backs off a campaign to financially isolate the country.

-Never mind, because if you say that you are sorry, the Libs will wipe the slate clean.
+Never mind, because if you say that you are sorry, the libs will wipe the slate clean.

-If you're in fact, if you say you're sorry, they will blame Bush.
+In fact, if you say you're sorry, they will blame Bush.

 They will join you in blaming Bush for it.